WCheyenneLu/CramControl/README.md

 * **Fix:** Open the sidebar in the Streamlit app and change the **Quarter start date** to the correct first Monday of the term (e.g., set it to **Jan 5th** for the Winter quarter).

 ---

+## Acknowledgements

+Thank you to my project teammates Kiara, Emilio, Noah, and Sanskriti for their contributions.
+This project represents the final version of an internal project developed through the Data Science Union at UCLA.